lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 After that, going back to the `main` function, we will just dump model information to a JSON file:

-Let's review the `processMaterial` method:
+Let's review the `processMaterial` function:

 ```zig
 pub fn main() !void {